modflowpy/flopy/docs/make_release.md

     pandoc -o ./docs/USGS_release.pdf ./docs/USGS_release.md ./docs/supported_packages.md ./docs/model_checks.md ./docs/version_changes.md
     ```

+## Update the example notebooks

+1. Rerun all of the notebooks in the `examples\Notebooks` directory.
+2. Rerun all of the notebooks in the `examples\Notebooks\groundwater_paper` directory.

 ## Finalizing the release

 1. Tag the commit with the `__version__` number using SourceTree (don't forget to commit the tag).